Who is Gary Marbut?

 conversion technology to convert excess but low-value forest

-provide much-needed jobs.
-See
+and would provide much-needed jobs.
+See Gary's proposal HERE.

 Health care.
 Working for the Tanana Chiefs Conference under